Martin County Positive Impact

 The town of Shoals has a particular charm with a historic district recognized by the National Register of Historical Places.
 The Shoals Beautification Board is working hard to maintain that charm throughout the town.
 They added flower pots and window boxes throughout town and along the HWY 50 Bridge crossing the White River with a 2019 Impact Grant they received from MCCF.
 They’ve received a lot of positive response to these improvements and plan to do more.
 This year their goal is to add additional planters throughout town.
 They also plan to install new street and stop signs posts that will accommodate both signs creating a tidy appearance at street corners and enhancing the historic feel of the town.
 A $20,000 Board Directed Grant from MCCF will help the Board continue in it’s efforts to further beautify Shoals.

 The town of Shoals plans to add "Wayfinding” signs that will complement the signs the Beautification Board plans to install.
-The Wayfinding signs will help people locate important community buildings such as Town Hall and the
+The Wayfinding signs will help people locate important community buildings such as Town Hall and the Courthouse as well as the many natural resources in the area.
+The signs will help create an inviting public atmosphere for residents and visitors alike.
+The Town of Shoals received a $5,000 Board Directed Grant from MCCF to assist with the project.

 Town of Shoals (Hope Flores, Community Foundation Partnership CEO; Sierra Rutledge, Town of Shoals Clerk-Treasurer; Cecil Ragsdale, Town of Shoals President; and Curt Johnson, MCCF Development Director.)